hpe-dev-incubator/hpe-dev-portal/content/blog/getting-started-with-hpe-greenlake-api-for-backup-and-recovery.md

 ![API to obtain the onpremises protection store id](/img/api-to-get-onpremises-protection-store-id.png)

-4. I repeated the same execution of the `GET /backup-recovery/v1beta1/protection-stores` to obtain the **“<cloud-protection-store-id>”**.
+4. I repeated the same execution of the `GET /backup-recovery/v1beta1/protection-stores` to obtain the `"<cloud-protection-store-id>"`.
 To accomplish that, I used the following `filter: protectionStoreType eq 'CLOUD' and storageSystemInfo/id eq “<protection-store-gateway-id>”`.
 Additionally, I also used the  parameter `select: name,displayName,id,status,state,protectionStoreType` to provide a shorter response for simpler discovery of the protection-store-id in the cloud.
 The API used for this:

    ```shellsession
    GET /backup-recovery/v1beta1/protection-stores?select=name,displayName,id,status,state,protectionStoreType&filter=protectionStoreType eq ‘CLOUD’ and storageSystemInfo/id eq “<protection-store-gateway-id>”